ylopez20/Notes/chapter_2.md

 How do you know if it leads to a solution?
 You have to know what the solution looks like before you can figure out how to get there.
   * Planning a trip: where to, for how long, for what goal?

+Problem:
+  You are part of an organization where the members do not see each other all that often, however some members are willing to meet up.
+You know who these pairs are.
+How long will it take you to get a message out to all the members about the next meeting, if you want the message to be hand delivered to everyone?
+  * Graph
+  * time
+  * plan

+  Start this with pseudocode

+##Variables